Skip to content

 A fantastic side trip lies just 4 miles ahead at the Cape Cod National Seashore’s Salt Pond Visitor Center and Museum, located just 0.5 miles off the trail.
 The remaining miles to the trailhead in Wellfleet provide ample opportunity to hop off the trail and head down to the beach.
 Long term plans include extending the trail north 1.5 miles to the Wellfleet Center, as well as extending the trail west to Barnstable.

-TRAIL OF THE MONTH: Massachusetts’ Cape Cod Rail Trail (July 2017)
+Related: Massachusetts’ Cape Cod Rail Trail

 Rose Kennedy Greenway